-The cover available is typically tied to the activities your business and employees are licensed and qualified to carry out.
+The cover available is typically tied to the activities your business and employees are licensed to carry out.
 As such, asbestos liability insurance can cover a broad range of situations where a person may be involved either directly or indirectly with asbestos.

-For example, if working in asbestos removal you might have cover for activities carried out as part of demolition activities, transporting and disposing of asbestos.
+For example, if working in asbestos removal, you might have cover for activities carried out as part of demolition activities, transporting and disposing of asbestos.

 What industries should consider asbestos cover?

 Generally, any business can assume that they don't have cover for anything related to asbestos unless they have specialised cover.
 Any business that can reasonably expect to handle asbestos, including assessing buildings for asbestos or dealing with it in any way, may want to consider adding a rider for this cover type.